olgazju/testassigment_geodata/README.md

-# testassigment_geodata
+# Testassigment Geodata
-testassigment on Microsoft Geolife Dataset
+Test assigment on Microsoft Geolife Dataset

-##How It Works
+## How It Works

 Testassigment is based on [Microsoft Geolife Dataset](https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/)

 Testassigment consist of 4 python modules in geo_app/src folder and tests:

-ingest.py - by default read Geolife data from local folder geo_data_source, transform it and save it as geo_table.parquet file to local folder geo_data_output, or input_folder and output_folder should be provided
+**ingest.py** - by default read Geolife data from local folder geo_data_source, transform it and save it as geo_table.parquet file to local folder geo_data_output, or input_folder and output_folder should be provided

 **length_dist.py** - by default read geo_table.parquet file (from ingestion stage) as a SQL table from local folder geo_data_output.
 Calculate distribution of trip length in km and save it to local folder geo_data_output as

 length_{timestamp}.csv

 length_{timestamp}.png